Healthy Kitchen Cleanout

 Put a trashcan, recycling bin and donation bag in the middle of the room and begin the purge.
 Any fresh food that's wilted, brown or spoiled needs to be tossed in the trash.
 The same goes for leftovers that are over 3 days old.
 Sandwich meats that smell sweet or feel slimy should go as well as soft cheeses with mold.
 When in doubt, throw it out.

 Anything that comes in a recyclable container like glass, plastic or aluminum should be rinsed out and put in the recycling bin.
 If you don't have a garbage disposal, pour the more problematic things down the toilet, rinse and recycle.
 Food that's unopened and still fresh (but not on your diet plan) should be put in the donation bag.

 Toss It Out!

 Condiments can be a huge source of hidden fat and calories.
 Start by getting rid of all the expired ones.
 Those you haven't used in the last 6 months are good candidates for tossing as well.

-If it's been in your freezer more than a year, it's likely to have freezer burn.
-It may still be safe, but the taste is often poor.
-While you're in the freezer, remember "breaded and frozen" almost always equal disaster.
+If it's been in your freezer for more than a year, it's likely to have freezer burn.
+It may still be safe, but the taste is often lacking.
+While you're in the freezer, remember "breaded and frozen" almost always equals disaster.
 Chicken fingers and fish sticks are often loaded with fat.
 If you find anything in your freezer that's both breaded and frozen, you probably need to get rid of it.

 Canned goods are nice to have around for an emergency, but not if they're spoiled.
 Go through your emergency supplies and update the food every year.
 Check the labels and try to replace whatever's higher in sodium.
 Soups are notorious for packing salt in, but you might be surprised how much canned vegetables are hiding.
 Donate the regular stuff and buy brands with no salt added.